huxor/huxor.github.io/index.md

 This page is an experimental site, so please excuse its current minimal state and any broekn links.

 ### CV
-My CV will be found on this link (when active)
+My CV will be found on this [link]  https://github.com/huxor/huxor.github.io/edit/master/cv.md

 ```markdown
 Syntax highlighted code block